 ACTRI Seeks Applicants for SUSTAIN program to support successful grant resubmissions among under-represented minority faculty

-The UC San Diego Altman Clinical and Translational Research Institute (ACTRI) is launching a new program called SUSTAIN (Supporting Under-represented Scholars in Translational and Interdisciplinary Networks).
-The purpose of the program is to support Under-Represented Minority (URM) faculty members in submitting successful resubmissions of grant applications.
+The purpose of the UC San Diego Altman Clinical and Translational Research Institute (ACTRI) SUSTAIN (Supporting Under-represented Scholars in Translational and Interdisciplinary Networks) program is to support Under-Represented Minority (URM) faculty members in submitting successful resubmissions of grant applications.
 National data indicate that URM faculty members are less likely to sustain research careers.
 Increasing the rate of successful resubmission of grants during early critical career phases could positively impact sustainment of research careers among URM faculty.
-The SUSTAIN program provides up to 1 year of protected time and grant writing training to awarded scholars.
+The SUSTAIN program provides up to 1-2 years of protected time and grant writing training to awarded scholars.

 This is not a post-doctoral fellowship, but is intended for UC San Diego faculty members in any academic series who will have completed their training and have a faculty appointment.
 Applicants from all departments/divisions of UCSD are eligible.

 Candidates must 1) identify as an under-represented racial or ethnic minority as defined by UC San Diego Health Sciences: https://medschool.ucsd.edu/vchs/faculty-academics/faculty-affairs/Resources/Pages/helpful-links.aspx, 2) have already submitted and received a summary statement from a K, R, or equivalent grant mechanism, 3) be currently appointed as a faculty member in any series (or appointed at the start of SUSTAIN funding).